placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 ## the process

-- wiring diagrams for the FC are here [here](https://jhemcu.work:6/sharing/3c1SjKuS9)
+- wiring diagrams for the FC are [here](https://jhemcu.work:6/sharing/3c1SjKuS9)
 - connect the FC, check that it is working, backup the config (`dump`, `diff all showdefaults` and save the outputs into separate files)

 - UARTs: